Pedal the Coast Self-Guided

 Today’s ride traces Acadia’s dramatic coastline along the Park Loop Road, where the land drops sharply into the sea and the views keep pulling you toward the water.

-Lunch at the Jordan Pond House affords the perfect opportunity to stretch your legs, refuel, and relax off your bike.
-Return to Bar Harbor via the Carriage Roads, relishing more car-free miles and wooded scenery.
+Lunch at the Jordan Pond House is the perfect opportunity to stretch your legs, refuel, and relax off your bike.
+The popovers are legendary — and after this morning’s ride, you’ve earned them.

 DAY 7 One Last Ride, Your Way